In This Section

 As a USciences student, you’ll take courses in all three fields.
 Each program combines scientific theory with practical applications: You’ll have the chance to gain valuable hands-on experience with our diverse, student-centered faculty, who conduct a variety of innovative research.
 Our interdisciplinary environment ensures students graduate with the skills and knowledge to compete at top graduate schools and enjoy successful, rewarding careers.

 Exploring these vital disciplines can also complement other USciences programs.
+Also, a major in neuroscience is offered in partnership with several departments.
 You’ll leave prepared for a variety of careers and graduate programs in engineering, medical physics, and related areas.

 - Loading Events...